Emergency Dentist in Markham: Quick Dental Care When You Need It

-Most of the time dental issues are not considered to be dental emergencies.
-Even though a tooth may be causing a lot of pain, it may or may not be reason to seek out urgent care.
-However, sometimes an injury to a tooth, teeth or gums can have the potential for being serious and may need emergency dental care.
-If it is an emergency and it is ignored there is always the risk of being permanently damaged.
-It can also mean it is more complex and expensive to treat later on.
-See below for some situations that should be considered and treated as an emergency.
+Most of the time, dental issues are not considered to be dental emergencies.
+Even though a tooth may be causing a lot of pain, it may or may not be a reason to seek out urgent care.
+However, sometimes an injury to a tooth, teeth, or gums can be serious and may require emergency dental care.

 Toothache